 2. Complexity: Managing multiple containers for web hosting can be complex.
 Orchestrating these containers’ deployment, scaling, and maintenance requires expertise, especially when using tools like Kubernetes for larger setups.

-3. Storage challenges: Containers are stateless, posing challenges for persisting data in web hosting scenarios.
-Effective strategies are needed to ensure data from websites and applications remain intact even when containers are restarted or removed.
+3. Storage challenges: Containers are typically designed to be ephemeral, which can introduce challenges for persistent storage in hosting environments.
+Effective strategies are needed to ensure data from websites remain intact even when containers are restarted or removed.

 4. Networking: Setting up and managing network configurations for containers in web hosting is complex.
 This involves ensuring containers can communicate effectively with each other and with external networks while maintaining security and performance.